stephengold/Heart/README.md

 ## How to add Heart to an existing project

-Adding the Heart Library to an existing JME3 project should be a simple matter of adding it to the classpath.
+Adding the Heart Library to an existing [jMonkeyEngine][jme] project should be a simple matter of adding it to the classpath.

 Heart comes pre-built as a single library that depends on